kluzzebass/ArrayDebounce/README.md

-# ArrayDebouncer
+# MultiBitDebouncer
-Library for debouncing byte arrays of switches.
+Library for debouncing arbitrary number of bits.